Gaya3-2023/ctd-advancedprework/README.md

 # How to use:

-1️⃣Clone or download the repository.
+1️⃣Click the green "Code" button near the top-right of the file list.

+2️⃣Select "Download ZIP" from the dropdown menu.

+3️⃣The repository will begin downloading as a .zip file to your computer.

+4️⃣Once the download is complete, navigate to your Downloads folder (or the location where your files are saved).

+5️⃣Right-click the downloaded .zip file and choose "Extract All" to unzip the contents.

+6️⃣Open the extracted folder and locate the file named index.html.

-2️⃣Navigate to  index.html and double click to open in your browser.
+7️⃣Double-click index.html to launch it in your web browser.

-3️⃣Click on CHARACTERS or FILMS to explore STAR WARS data.
+8️⃣Once the page loads, click on CHARACTERS and FILES to explore the Star Wars data.